newrelic/nr-integration-definitions/validator/README.md

 ## How validation occurs

-Validation of the definition files includes 2 steps:
+Validation of the definition files happens in two steps:

-- schema validation: checks for structural errors in the files like missing required properties or invalid values for some of the properties
+1. Schema validation: Checks for structural errors in the files, like missing required properties or invalid values for some of the properties.
 2. Linting: Checks duplication of values for entity and metric names (inside a single file).

 Validation runs automatically whenever there is a pull request.